Acquisition/Rehabilitation Program (for homes that NCHI owns)

 Through this program the organization acquires properties in the New Chauncey Neighborhood that are currently in use as rental properties or those at risk of becoming rental properties.
 All properties found to have substandard conditions are then rehabilitated to meet minimum housing standards.

 After rehabilitation is complete the properties are then sold as owner occupied homes to income eligible persons.
 This program does not provide first mortgage funds; therefore, eligible persons must be able to obtain a mortgage.
 The amount of mortgage that the eligible person can obtain will determine participation in the program.
-The project and gap financing feasibility criteria determine the selling price of a property.
 The property upon completion of the rehabilitation must meet the West Lafayette Housing-Property Maintenance Code and the Lafayette All Trades Master Specifications Document.

 A) Home Ownership Assistance

 For the acquisition with Community Development Block Grant funds and/or HOME funds for resale to an eligible person:

 The desired level of NCHI’s “gap financing”, or the difference between the total costs of the organization and what an eligible person can afford, varies per project.
 The gap financing will be in the form of a forgivable loan with provisions.

 Criteria for projects acquired by other funds:

 1. There is no established criteria for private funds unless established by the funding source.